 Willow Blue is "English Willow" (Salix Alba Caerulea) and the progeny dates back to 1902.
 This means it retains the original characteristic of the progeny, that other Willow Merchants have not seen or used for 70 years... nor do they understand the unique qualities of the timber grown in the Southern Hemisphere.

-Willow Blue timber comes from our farm near Sale, from growers in Strzelecki Ranges near Mirboo and from our A.C.
-MacLaren Plantation on the Yarra River and Watts River flats.
+Willow Blue timber comes from our farm near Sale in Gippsland Victoria, from growers in Strzelecki Ranges near Mirboo and from our A.C.
+MacLaren Plantation at the river flats at junction of Yarra and Watts Rivers.

 We call our English Willow, "Blue Willow" because our willow is grown in the Southern Hemisphere.
 Because our cricket bat willow provides environmental and socio-economic benefits, we wanted to put some distance between our product and that of our competitors.

 So we have turned the wording around and called it "Willow Blue".